 $35 Adult / $25 Senior / $15 Students

 80 North 6th Street, Brooklyn, NY 11249

 $34 at door / $32.77 Advance GA / $24.58 Group (4+)

-The Yellow Shark has been supported by The Pew Center for Arts & Heritage.
+Major support has been provided by The Pew Center for Arts & Heritage.
 Find more information about the project here.